calendar clock display eur stats uservideo-camera

 Why is that?
 Simply because Cointreau is an orange liqueur with the perfect organoleptic balance.
 There are significant differences between one triple sec and another, which can translate into the quality of your cocktails in terms of taste, freshness, sweetness, balance, etc.

-By using Cointreau in your cocktails rather than just a triple sec, you add the guarantee of the exceptional richness of 40+ aromas, quality sweet and bitter orange peels from the world’s finest terroirs, and 170 years+ of know-how, and the result is a perfectly balanced cocktail.
+By using Cointreau in your cocktails rather than just a triple sec, you add the guarantee of the exceptional richness of 40+ aromas, quality sweet and bitter orange peels from the world’s finest terroirs, and 170 years+ of know-how, and the result is a perfectly orange liqueur cocktail.
+Feel the Cointreau difference by trying our Top Fall Cocktails.

 Discover our cocktail recipes